shanemelliott/createAppts/README.md

 # VistA Appointment Creation Tool

-his application creates bulk appointments in VistA  systems using direct VistaJS RPC connections.
+This application creates bulk appointments in VistA  systems using direct VistaJS RPC connections.
 It's designed for testing and development environments to generate realistic appointment data.

 ## Features